top of page

 Search Results

-83 results found with an empty search
+84 results found with an empty search

-• 12.
-What if happens if my check doesn’t clear? | Hurricane Pediatric Dentistry
+• 13.
+What happens if I miss or cancel the appointment? | Hurricane Pediatric Dentistry

 • 7.
 Why does my child have cavities even though we brush? | Hurricane Pediatric Dentistry

 < Back 7.
 Why does my child have cavities even though we brush?
 What Happens If Your Child Has a Cavity You’re not alone—cavities can happen even when families are brushing regularly and doing everything they can.
 Some common reasons include: -Hidden sugars in snacks, drinks, juice, and even certain “healthy” foods -Genetics and enamel strength, which can make some children more prone to cavities -Brushing technique—young kids often miss harder-to-reach areas -Frequent snacking or sipping during the day, allowing sugar to stay on teeth longer -Milk or juice at bedtime, especially if brushing doesn’t happen afterward The good news is that cavities don’t mean you’ve done anything wrong.
 Every child’s mouth is different.
-At your visits, we can help improve brushing routines, discuss diet choices, and suggest options like fluoride treatments or sealants for added protection.
-Previous Next
+At your visits, we can help improve brushing routines, discuss diet choices, and suggest options like fluoride treatments or sealants for added protection. <<>>

 • 59.
 What is considered a dental emergency for a child? | Hurricane Pediatric Dentistry